The Occitanie town of Albi is one of my favorite towns in southern France.

 3. Musée Toulouse-Lautrec

-The Musee Toulouse-Lautrec is a fantastic single artist museum that shouldn’t be rushed.
+The Musee Toulouse-Lautrec is a fantastic museum that shouldn’t be rushed.

-The museum has the world’s largest public cache of Toulouse-Lautrec’s art, donated by his parents the Count and Countess de Toulouse-Lautrec.
+The museum holds the largest public collection of Toulouse-Lautrec’s art in the world, gifted by his parents, the Count and Countess de Toulouse-Lautrec.

 Some of his greatest masterpieces were posters for nightclubs, which in turn gave him a tidy income.